rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Experience-API.md

 The important part here is to make sure that the Uri actually points to the xAPI base endpoint instead of your general Uri.
 So specify something like `https://lrs.example.org/xAPI`.

-As the second initialization paramter that needs to be set before using the object, enter an authorization token.
+As the second initialization parameter that needs to be set before using the object, enter an authorization token.
 The authorization token is generated when you register a new client in your learning record store's administration settings.

 > Your authorization token is a secret, so it should not be stored in the source control.